-For pupils who have been formally assessed by an Educational Psychologist, an appropriately qualified SpLD specialist or a paediatric assessment team, the report should be sent to the school prior to the entrance assessment.
-Reasonable adjustments may then be awarded in line with the recommendations of the report.
+When pupils have an IEP, support plan or have been formally assessed by an Educational Psychologist, qualified SpLD specialist or a paediatric assessment unit, these should be sent to the school prior to the entrance assessment.
+Reasonable adjustments may then be awarded in line with the recommendations..